Giancarlo Stanton Player Props: Yankees vs. Athletics

 Giancarlo Stanton At The Plate

-- Stanton has four doubles, six home runs and seven walks while batting .184.
+- Stanton is hitting .197 with four doubles, seven home runs and eight walks.

-- In 58.1% of his games this year (18 of 31), Stanton has picked up at least one hit, and in three of those games (9.7%) he recorded multiple hits.
+- In 59.4% of his 32 games this season, Stanton has picked up at least one hit.
+He's also had four multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.